 Apples are one of fall’s most powerful superfoods.
-A single medium-size apple has fewer calories and carbs than a single 12-ounce can of cola.
+A single medium-sized apple has fewer calories and carbs than a single 12-ounce can of cola.
 In addition to that, unlike cola, an apple gets some of its carbs from dietary fiber; it also has no cholesterol or sodium, but it is a good source of potassium, vitamin C, and vitamin B6.

 Another fall superfood that is rich in vitamins, minerals, and other nutrients is the sweet potato.
-It is more nutritious for you than the the more common white potato because in addition to being an excellent source of fiber, it also contains calcium, iron, phosphorous, riboflavin, vitamin B5, vitamin B6, vitamin E, and vitamin K.
+It is more nutritious for you than the more common white potato because, in addition to being an excellent source of fiber, it also contains calcium, iron, phosphorous, riboflavin, vitamin B5, vitamin B6, vitamin E, and vitamin K.